Sunil Gavaskar: Gautam Gambhir Controversy

+India-Pak Handshakes Controversy

+A YouTube video of his comments mention his view that Indian players defending the Indian cricket team's decision not to shake hands with Pakistani players during the 2025 Asia Cup, stating that "if opponents are abusive on the field, a handshake cannot be expected."

+Following the incident, Pakistan skipped the post-match presentation, which Gavaskar criticized, emphasizing that teams should not avoid mandatory media obligations.

 Personal life

 Born in a Marathi speaking Brahmin family to Meenal (née Mantri) & Manohar Gavaskar, Gavaskar is married to Marshneill Gavaskar (née Mehrotra), daughter of a leather industrialist from Kanpur.
 Their son, Rohan, born in Kanpur, was also a cricketer who played 11 One Day Internationals for India, but could not cement his spot in the team.
 Rohan was given the name "Rohan Jaivishwa" by his father as a tribute to his 3 favourite cricketers—Rohan Kanhai; M. L. Jaisimha; and Rohan's uncle, Gundappa Vishwanath—although his name is usually recorded as Rohan Sunil Gavaskar.

 As per his autobiography, "Sunny Days", in his own version, Sunil Gavaskar stated that he was exchanged with a fisherman's baby at birth.
 It was his uncle who spotted that the child was not Sunil as he had a birthmark near his ear.
 "Perhaps, I would have grown up to be an obscure fisherman, toiling somewhere along the west coast," Gavaskar wrote.

 His maternal uncle was retired Indian cricketer Madhav Mantri.
 His sister Kavita Viswanath is married to cricketer Gundappa Viswanath.
 His other sister—Nutan Gavaskar was the honorary general secretary of Women's Cricket Association of India (WCAI).

 According to a recollection by his son Rohan, Gavaskar saved a Muslim family from a violent mob during the 1993 Bombay riots.
 “We were standing on our terrace right after the bomb blasts, a few days later, when we saw a hate mob, and they had cornered a family.
 We knew they did not have any good intentions towards the family and dad saw that, ran down and confronted the hate mob.
 He told the mob, ‘whatever you are going to do that family, you are going to do to me first’, and then better sense prevailed and the family was allowed to go its way."

 Gavaskar is an ardent devotee of Sathya Sai Baba.